DFE-Digital/npq-registration/docs/database_seeding.md

 ## Large-scale seeding

-To seed a database iwth a large number of applications - approx ~? applications, ~? declarations, and ~? users.
+To seed a database with a large number of applications - approx ~19,000 applications, ~6,000 declarations, and ~17,000 users, run the following rake task:

-Run the following rake task using the web pod (`make review aks-web-ssh`)(the worker pod does not have enough memory):

 ```bash
   rake 'large_seed:background'
 ```

-This will set off a background job, to repeatedly run our application and declaration seeds, which should result in ~20,000 applications and ~20,000 declarations, and ~? users being created in the database.
+This will set off a background job, to repeatedly run our application and declaration seeds, which should result in ~20,000 applications and ~20,000 declarations, and ~17,000 users being created in the database.

 To check on the progress of the background job, run the task `rake large_seed:check`.